7379 Squire Ct

 This place blows my mind.
 You walk back in time.
 I feel like I am walking through a cobble stoned downtown with little shop fronts on either side.

 Please listen to the advice of watching little ones in the mirror maze.
-My one year old walked straight into the mirror 😰
+Even at 6 and 8, my kids have still been known to walk right into the mirrors

 The second play area is within the train displays.
 This place is amazing for train enthusiasts and non-train lovers.
 It features a large climbing structure (socks – no shoes) with slides, rock climbing walls, punching bags, climbing steps and climb-over obstacles.
-Visibility isn’t great inside the structure but it’s adults can easily crawl through with kids and there are only two areas to exit this structure from – both toward the front of the structure – so It’s not terrible in that regard.
+Visibility isn’t great inside the structure but it’s adults can easily crawl through with kids.
+There is no exit to the back of the structure – so kids don’t have any opportunities to disappear and wander off.

 In addition to the giant structure – there is a smaller “yard style” wooden play structure with a slide, club house underneath and rock wall.